 A young entrepreneur who has hired employees may be able to deduct their income from the tax return.
 The pay could be in cash, services, or property and include wages, salaries, commissions, bonuses, and other forms of compensation like vacation time as well as fringe benefits.

 18. Educator Expenses

-A young graduate who is working as a teacher is able to deduct up to $250 of their expenses they put towards things they used in the classroom, such as books, courses, and computer equipment.
-If they teach a course in physical education or health, then athletic supplies would count towards the deduction as well.
+A young graduate who is working as a teacher is able to deduct up to $250 of the expenses they put towards things they used in the classroom, such as books, courses, and computer equipment.
+If they teach a course in physical education or health, then-athletic supplies would count towards the deduction as well.

 19. Health Savings Account

 If a taxpayer chose to use a tax-deductible Health Savings Account (HSA) for their healthcare expenses in 2020, then they can contribute up to $3,550 for self-only coverage.
 An HSA can earn interest or other earnings, and they won’t be taxed.